-Want to eat gluten and allergy free in London?
-Well, after receiving lots of requests for recommendations on how to eat safely with food allergies in London, I’d like to share some travel tips.
+Want to eat gluten free and allergy free in London England?
+Well, after receiving lots of requests for recommendations on how to eat safely gluten free and with food allergies in and around London, I’d like to share some travel tips.

 Based on working in London, having dear friends who live here and being a guest speaker at the Allergy and Free From Show at Olympia for 4 consecutive years, London is dear to my heart!